MHP cover

 4. Product Evaluation - Result Page

-The AI-generated evaluation results clearly highlight the recommended liked products, along with their pricing and technical details.
+The AI-generated evaluation results clearly highlight the recommended products, along with their pricing and technical details.
 Other recommended products are presented at the bottom.
 Users also have easy access to the product page, documentation, or product video for further information, which they find valuable.
 This page helps users make informed decisions.

 Balancing Complexity and User Clarity